|

 of all the time that's gone by and the harsh conditions over there, there wasn't a lot of Matt left for them to examine."

 The Maupins will get the report when it's finished.”
-In the same article Rulon reported; “Two of

 the Iraqis identified as being responsible for kidnapping and killing Staff Sgt.
 Matt Maupin four years ago have been sentenced

 to death - though not for Maupin's death, Army officials told the soldier's parents Thursday.
-The

 article also stated that Keith Maupin stated the Army paid a $200,000 reward for the tip that led to his son’s recovery.